keptlocal

 Are my files uploaded to a server?

-No. Page deletion runs entirely in your browser using pdf-lib.
+No. Page removal runs entirely in your browser using pdf-lib.
 Your PDF never leaves your device — open DevTools → Network while processing to confirm no upload requests.

-How do I specify which pages to delete?
+How do I specify which pages to remove?

 The tool requires at least one page to remain in the output.
 If you enter all page numbers, processing will stop with an error.